Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 Each has its own set of strengths and weaknesses.
 Even though they both have places for improvement, they manage to maintain a strong presence in the online language education space.
 Duolingo is impressive for making language education accessible and approachable to the masses, while Rosetta Stone really utilizes the senses to help you build your conversational skills.

-But if I had to pick one, though, I’d say that Duolingo has the slight edge.
-I think that Duolingo does better in increasing interest and motivation to learn new languages.
+If I had to pick one though, I’d say that Duolingo has the edge.
+I think Duolingo does better in increasing interest and motivation to learn new languages.
 And I have to admit, as much as I love learning new languages, I’m not always motivated to practice.

-And with more people around the world learning Asian languages, Duolingo admittedly does a better job addressing global language trends with its selection of 37 languages for English speakers and around 106 language courses in total.
-To reiterate, Rosetta Stones offers 25 language courses.
+And with more people around the world learning Asian languages, Duolingo admittedly does a better job addressing global language trends with its selection of 40 languages for English speakers and more than 100 language courses in total.
+To reiterate, Rosetta Stones only offers 25 language courses.

 Will These Apps Make You Fluent?